oconnor663/jacko.io/posts/async_io.md

     thread-safe, but we don't have a way to wake the main loop if a background thread spawns a task while it's asleep.
-One option for fixing this is to create a [pipe] whose read end is always included in `POLL_FDS`, and then to write a byte to that pipe in every call to `spawn`.
+One option for fixing this is to create a [pipe] whose read end is always included in `POLL_FDS`, and then write a byte to that pipe in every call to `spawn`.
 Another Linux-specific option for this sort of thing is [`eventfd`].

 [pipe]: https://doc.rust-lang.org/stable/std/io/fn.pipe.html
 [`eventfd`]: https://man7.org/linux/man-pages/man2/eventfd.2.html